 "Finished" is the international word for "I'm done" "we're out of it" "not running anymore today" "not running anymore ever" "closed", you get the idea.

 Always check your flight status early because you might not always get notified if any changes or cancellation.

 Always keep tiny luggage locks on your backpack and a hand on your purse.
-Thieves really will try to get into your pack, especially in crowded areas, or do the grab n' run with your purse.
+Thieves really will try to do the grab n' run with your purse or get into your pack, especially in crowded areas.

 Another "this might just be me" but when I'm not using my pack (like in a hotel room or at night), I close it all up.
 I don't want any roaches or spiders climbing in for a ride!